kanduvisla/live/README.md

 - Add trig condition that doesn't plays on the first pattern after a fill
     - suggestion: `LF03`
 - Stutter / randomize track
-- Set pattern play count
-    - When a next pattern is queued, make sure that the pattern plays a full x cycles.
-For example: a 16-bar pattern you might always want to play 4 times, but you already want to queue it on the first play.
-    - Fill will be triggered in the last rotation.
-    - UI should indicate how many rotations are left.
-    - Suggestion: `LP04` = 4 plays

 ## Known issues & limitations